 Simple tools, application and test IEDs, and very specific network test devices play an important role in Ethernet network performance testing.
-IED features should be deployed for acceptance testing and ongoing monitoring of application behavior, as mentioned in [2].
+IED features should be deployed for acceptance testing and ongoing monitoring of application behavior, as mentioned in [4].
 However, Ethernet network reconfiguration testing requires new special-purpose test devices to verify configuration and performance.
 These devices must be configurable to use enough resolution and accuracy to measure true performance and automatically trigger link loss and bridge failure to collect statistically meaningful results.
 Also, they must use appropriate technology to verify network behavior for the specific signal message types, such as multicast GOOSE messages.

 Application tests confirmed typical times for an error-free network to be 14-millisecond application, 4-millisecond transmission, and 2-millisecond transfer times.
-SLIs time-stamp changes and measure these times with an accuracy of + 0 to 0.5 operating cycle duration time.
-Protective relays time-stamp changes with an accuracy of + 0 to 0.5 operating cycle duration duration with an accuracy of + 0 to 1 operating cycle duration time.
 These times meet IEC 61850 Type 1A, Performance Class P2/P3.